-21. Is it legal to replace one J/70 mast with another manufacturer: Selden to Southern Spar or Southern Spar to Selden?
+24. Is it legal to replace one J/70 mast with another manufacturer: Selden to Southern Spar or Southern Spar to Selden?

 Yes.
-As of April 18, 2019, the J/70 Building Specification (Line 47) allows the use of a mast and boom set from any licensed manufacturer.
-This allows the replacement of a Southern Spar set with a Selden Spar set and vice-versa.
-However, any mast and boom replacement is subject to the following limits:
+Class Rule F.2.1 allows the use of a mast and boom set from any licensed manufacturer, and Class Rule F.2.3 allows the replacement of a Southern Spar set with a Selden Spar set and vice-versa.
+Note that under that rule, any mast and boom replacement is subject to the following limits:

-- a) The mast and boom must be replaced as a set.
+The mast and boom must be replaced as a set.
 You may not mix-and-match Southern and Selden spars.
+See CR F.2.3(b).

-See Building Specification, Line 47. - b) A mast and boom replacement will require a reissue of the boat's Manufacturer's
+A mast and boom replacement will require a reissue of the boat's Manufacturer's Declaration, where the replacement (with the new serial number) will be specified.
+That is, boat owners must report a replacement mast and boom set to the J/70 Class Office immediately to update their Manufacturer's Declaration.
+See CR F.2.3(b).

-- Declaration, where the replacement (with the new serial number) will be specified.
-That is, boat owners must report a replacement mast and boom set to the J/70 Class Office immediately to update their Manufacturer's Declaration. - c) A mast and boom replacement may occur no more often than once every twelve months, unless a spar is damaged beyond reasonable repair (in which case the boat owner can appeal to the IJ70CA Technical Committee for a waiver of this provision of Line 47 of the Building Specification). - d) A replacement of a mast from Southern to Selden will require the replacement of the original mast base with the corresponding mast base from Selden.
+A mast and boom replacement may occur no more often than once every twelve months, unless a spar is damaged beyond reasonable repair.

+A replacement of a mast from Southern to Selden will require the replacement of the original mast base with the corresponding mast base from Selden.
 This is a bolt-for-bolt replacement, and the holes may not be moved or enlarged.
 See Line 49 of the Building Specification.

-In the event that a mast or boom is damaged beyond repair during an event, the event technical committee can authorize deviations from the above procedures for purposes of that event only.
+In the event that a mast or boom is damaged beyond repair during an event, the event technical committee can authorize deviations from the CR F.2.3 procedures for purposes of that event only.

-22. Are there differences between the masts from different manufacturers?
-(NEW FAQ)
+25. Are there differences between the masts from different manufacturers?

-As noted in FAQ 3 above, there are some differences in installed equipment from the manufacturer.
-The Class Technical Committee has looked into this question and spoken with a number of knowledgeable people.
-The Committee has not found clear evidence that the construction differences between the two masts create a meaningful performance difference.
+Yes, however, the Technical Committee has looked into this question, spoken with a number of knowledgeable people and has not found clear evidence that the construction differences between the two masts create a meaningful performance difference.

-23. Is it legal to alter spreader sweep?
+26. Is it legal to alter spreader sweep?

 No. Nor is it legal to have more than one set of spreaders to be used for racing in different conditions.
 Line 48 of the Building Specification allows the boat to have a "single set of spreaders and brackets", which must be "builder supplied and located".
 The class rules do not provide permission to change the builder supplied and located positioning of the spreaders.
-In the event that a spreader or bracket fails, this is the type of repair that would need to be made by a licensed manufacturer or approved by a Class Measurer, and would require the issuance of a new or revised Manufacturers Declaration.
+In the event that a spreader or bracket fails, this is the type of repair that would need to be made by a licensed manufacturer or approved by a Class Measurer and would require the issuance of a new or revised Manufacturers Declaration.

-24. Can I replace the main, jib and gennaker halyard sheaves at the top of the mast with sheaves that operate with ball bearings?
+27. Can I replace the main, jib and gennaker halyard sheaves at the top of the mast with sheaves that operate with ball bearings?

 Yes, but only if the replacement sheave is dimensionally identical, has similar size, weight and power ratio, and performs the same function.
-See Class Rule 7.2(j).
+See Class Rule C.7.2(c).

-25. May I Recoat or Repaint my Spars?
+28. May I recoat or repaint my spars?